-I’m a faculty member in Gender & Women’s Studies at the University of Wisconsin, where I’m also affiliated with Obstetrics and Gynecology, Population Health Sciences and the Center for Demography and Ecology.
-I’m currently supported by an NIH grant in Women’s Health Disparities Research (K12 HD055894).
+I’m a faculty member in Gender & Women’s Studies and Obstetrics and Gynecology at the University of Wisconsin, where I’m also affiliated with the La Follette School of Public Affairs, Sociology, Population Health Sciences and the Center for Demography and Ecology.

 Link to my Google Scholar Profile here.